CoinFabrik/on-ink-integration-tests/test-cases/block-number/README.md

 ## Test case

 The primary function of the contract, `get_block_number`, retrieves the current block number.
-In the provided tests, this functionality is verified by advancing the block and ensuring the block number increments as expected.
+In the provided integration tests, this functionality is verified by advancing the block and ensuring the block number increments as expected.
+In the end-to-end tests, the block number increments upon contract instantiation and further contract calls.

+## Comparison Integration vs E2E

+In the integration test environment, simply advancing the block increments the block number.
+For instance, when the block is advanced, the block number changes from `0` to `1`.

+However, in the end-to-end test environment, there's a noticeable difference.
+Instantiating the contract and making subsequent calls to it creates new blocks, resulting in an incremented block number for each call.
+Specifically, after instantiating the contract, the block number is `1`.
+A subsequent call to retrieve the block number results in a block number of `2`.

 | \#  | Test                                                            | Integration | E2E |
 | --- | --------------------------------------------------------------- | :---------: | :-: |
 | 1   | Retrieval of the current and subsequent block number.           |     ✅      | ✅  |

-## Comparison Integration vs E2E

-Both the integration test and the end-to-end test aim to validate the correct retrieval of the block number.
-The integration test advances the block within a controlled environment, while the end-to-end test interacts with the contract in a simulated real-world scenario, invoking the get_block_number method and verifying its output.

 ## Result